ibm-cloud-docs/vpc/fl-ordering.md

    ```
    {: pre}

-3. To provision a collector that targets a subnet, VSI, or VNIC, you must provide a subnet ID, VSI ID, or VNIC ID as collector targets.
+3. To provision a collector that targets a subnet, VSI, or VNIC, you must provide a subnet ID, VSI ID, or VNIC ID as a collector target.
 For example, the following request creates a collector that targets a VSI ID:

    ```sh
    export VsiId=<your_vsi_id>